Jupiter Exploration

 Pioneer 10

-NASA's first spacecraft to visit the outer planets, Pioneer 10 was designed as a 21-month mission to Jupiter, yet lasted more than 30 years.
-After its Jupiter encounter in 1973, it continued beyond the solar system, sending its last signal to Earth in January 2003 from a distance of 7.6 billion miles.
+NASA’s first spacecraft to visit the outer planets, Pioneer 10 was launched in March 1972 on a 21-month mission to Jupiter.
+It made its closest approach to Jupiter on Dec.
+4, 1973.
+After successfully completing its mission at Jupiter, the spacecraft was put on a trajectory that will eventually take it out of the solar system.
+Pioneer 10 sent its last signal to Earth in January 2003 from a distance of 7.6 billion miles.

 Pioneer 11

 The sister spacecraft to Pioneer 10, it flew even closer to Jupiter in 1974 than its sibling had, passing while en route to its destination, Saturn.
-After studying the ringed planet, Pioneer 11 exited the solar system, and like its sibling carries a plaque with a message for any intelligent beings that may encounter it.
+After studying the ringed planet, Pioneer 11 continued on a path that will eventually take it out of the solar system.
+Like its sibling, it carries a plaque with a message for any intelligent beings that may encounter it.

 Galileo